Important Update!

 The examples provided in this Employee’s Guide are drawn from thousands of questions received by the FDIC.
 The examples are not intended to describe every situation that may arise.
 This is especially true for revocable or irrevocable trusts.

 Use caution when applying the examples in this Employee’s Guide to determine FDIC deposit insurance coverage for a specific trust agreement.
 Although the trust described in an example may appear to be similar to an actual trust, there may be subtle differences in the terms and conditions that could result in a different answer when calculating deposit insurance coverage.
-In addition, the modification of a trust agreement at some future date may affect the calculation of coverage for a particular trust.
+The modification of a trust agreement at some future date also may affect the calculation of coverage for a particular trust.
 In addition, the death of an owner or beneficiary will significantly affect FDIC deposit insurance coverage.
 This Employee’s Guide may use examples or terminology that may not be applicable to a specific individual’s trust because of regulatory or statutory provisions in the state in which the depositor resides.

 Federal law expressly prescribes the specific amount and limits of deposit insurance the FDIC can pay to depositors and no representation made by any person or organization can increase or alter that coverage.